plomgrading/plom/imageServer/readme.md

   * and the mark - set to -1 initially.

   * image_server - this is where all the fun happens.
 This script needs to understand how to communicate with the two databases (which it does through the objects in id_storage and mark_storage) as well as communicate with the clients.
-   * on start-up the server opens the databases and also fires up a webdav server - the configuration is given by davconf.conf.
    * the configuration of the various ports, hostname, webdav username + password needs improving.
 There is a single username/password set for the webdav (I think this is fine) - but webdav needs ssl encryption.
    * The database interactions are relatively straightforward (probably needs someone to look at it carefully for exceptions and errors)
    * image files are served to clients using a webdav server which runs in a temp directory.
 When files are requested, the server copies a file into the temp directory with a temp name and sends a message to the client telling it where to find it.
 After it has been retrieved by the client the file is deleted.